pporche87/front-end-development/README.md

 * Build a Wikipedia Viewer
 * Use the Twitch.tv JSON API

+There were some issues with the API changing and being restricted to some routes without an API key.

 ### Advanced Front-End Development Projects

 * Build a JavaScript Calculator